 Boyertown is a very small borough located in the state of Pennsylvania.
 With a population of 4,071 people and four constituent neighborhoods, Boyertown is the 367th largest community in Pennsylvania.
 Boyertown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in Boyertown, you'll notice that it is more blue-collar than most other communities in America.
-37.63% of Boyertown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some boroughs, Boyertown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Boyertown are a mix of both white- and blue-collar jobs.
 Overall, Boyertown is a borough of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Boyertown who work in office and administrative support (18.87%), sales jobs (8.34%), and personal care services (6.97%).
+There are especially a lot of people living in Boyertown who work in office and administrative support (13.55%), sales jobs (9.30%), and food service (8.44%).

-The percentage of adults in Boyertown who are college-educated is close to the national average for all communities of 21.84%: 17.33% of the adults in Boyertown have a bachelor's degree or advanced degree.
+In terms of college education, Boyertown is nearly on par with the US average for all cities of 21.84%: 19.44% of adults 25 and older in Boyertown have a bachelor's degree or advanced degree.

-The per capita income in Boyertown in 2010 was $24,209, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $96,836 for a family of four.
+The per capita income in Boyertown in 2018 was $30,050, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $120,200 for a family of four.
 However, Boyertown contains both very wealthy and poor people as well.

+Boyertown is a somewhat ethnically-diverse borough.
 The people who call Boyertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boyertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boyertown include Irish, Italian, Pennsylvania German, and Polish.
+Important ancestries of people in Boyertown include German, Irish, English, Polish, and Pennsylvania German.

 The most common language spoken in Boyertown is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.